purfi/CIS_Final_Project/README.md

 # CIS_Final_Project
 My final project for CIS2020: Fundamentals of Unix.

-- Python code written on a Raspberry Pi working with breadboard and circuits in order to manipulate a sensor.
+- Python code written on a Raspberry Pi working with a breadboard and circuits in order to manipulate a sensor.